-Below are some of the top-rated places to get a perfect picture in the city.
+Below are some of the top-rated places to get a perfect picture of the city.

 Location: 8 Southwark St, London SE1 1TL